hugessen/LazSoc-1.0/readme.md

 - [ ] Find a better way of doing the modal vs non-modal pages other than having two seperate files. i.e. clubselector_modal.html vs clubselector.html
 - [ ] Seperate controllers, currently there's one HUGE controller and it's really inefficient since only parts of the code are used in certain places
 - [x] Make interests unclickable on the view preferences page
+- [ ] Remove appavailability since it's not being used

 # Suggestions to consider